Ergodic theory on coded shift spaces: Uniqueness of Measures of Maximal Entropy

-In \cite{Cl, Pavlov} the uniqueness of the measure of maximal entropy is established under the assumption $h(X_{\rm lim})<h_{\rm top}(X)$ where $X_{\rm lim}$ and $h(X_{\rm lim})$ are defined by \eqref{def:X_lim} and \eqref{eqhlim}, respectively.
+We finish this section with a comparison of Theorem \ref{thm:unique_mme} and results of Climenhaga \cite{Cl} and Pavlov \cite{Pavlov}.
+We note that definition \eqref{def:X_lim} of $X_{\rm lim}$ implies that $X_{\rm lim}$ is a shift space.
+In \cite{Cl, Pavlov} the uniqueness of the measure of maximal entropy is established under the assumption $h_{\rm top}(X_{\rm lim})<h_{\rm top}(X)$.
 Similar uniqueness results hold for equilibrium states of H\"older continuous potentials, see \cite{Cl}.
-We have established in Theorem \ref{thm:local_structure} examples of coded shifts $X(\cG)$ for which Theorem B guarantees the uniqueness of the measure of maximal entropy but the results of Climenhaga/Pavlov cannot be applied since $X_{\rm seq}\subset X_{\lim}$ holds.
-We now show that the condition $h(X_{\rm lim})<h_{\rm top}(X)$ implies $h_{\rm res}(X)<h_{\rm seq}(X)$.
-Recall that $h_{\rm res}(X)$ is defined in terms of the entropy of certain invariant measures while $h(X_{\rm lim})$ is defined in terms of the exponential growth rate of $\cL_n(X_{\rm lim})$.
-Therefore, $h_{\rm res}(X)<h_{\rm seq}(X)$ does not immediately follow from $h(X_{\rm lim})<h_{\rm top}(X)$.
-The following result shows that Theorem B is actually an extension of the corresponding result by Climenhaga and Pavlov.
+We have established in Theorem \ref{thm:local_structure} examples of coded shifts $X(\cG)$ for which Theorem B guarantees the uniqueness of the measure of maximal entropy but the results of Climenhaga/Pavlov cannot be applied since $X_{\rm con}\subset X_{\lim}$ holds.
+The following observation shows that Theorem B is actually an extension of the corresponding result by Climenhaga and Pavlov.

-\begin{corollary} Let $X=X(\cG)$ be a coded shift such that $\cG$ uniquely represents $X_{\rm seq}$ and $h(X_{\rm lim})<h_{\rm top}(X)$.
+\begin{corollary} Let $X=X(\cG)$ be a coded shift such that $\cG$ uniquely represents $X_{\rm con}$ and $h_{\rm top}(X_{\rm lim})<h_{\rm top}(X)$.
 Then